On this page

 |1 July 1961||57||1 July 2018|

 |1 January 1963||58||1 January 2021|

 What does preservation age mean?

-It’s important to understand that your preservation age is different from the Age Pension eligibility age.
+Just to confuse matters, your preservation age is different from the Age Pension eligibility age.
 The Age Pension eligibility age in Australia also depends on your date of birth.
-It is currently 66 years, but this age is progressively increasing and will be 67 from 1 July 2023.
+It is currently 66 years, but this age is increasing progressively to age 67 from 1 July 2023.
 The preservation age for all Australians is therefore much lower than the Age Pension eligibility age.

 SuperGuide Premium is ad-free

-You can access your super benefits in Australia once you have reached your preservation age and met one of the following conditions of release:
+You can access your super benefits once you have reached your preservation age and met one of the following conditions of release:

-- Beginning a transition-to-retirement income stream/pension.
-This is a way you can access your super while you’re moving towards retirement.
+- Beginning a transition-to-retirement income stream or pension.
+This is a way you can access your super while winding back your working hours.

 Other conditions of release after preservation age include the following: